-Introduction
+Introduction:

-- 1. The topics set out below are intended as a resource for those who may appreciate a pro-forma structure for the reading year.
-The topics, which could be addressed at regular meetings, cover: - a. aspects of practice organisation and management (e.g. how to deal with solicitors and barristers, and how to handle conferences); - b. "traps for young players" (e.g. the need to consider all possible causes of action when pleading, the need to identify the evidence to call/tender, the issues one needs to cover in cross-examination); and - c. practical skills and several legal issues that can arise in any kind of proceeding, such as the rule in Jones v Dunkel.

-In respect of some of the topics, there is more detailed discussion in the body of the Guidelines above.
+- 1. The program set out below is intended as a resource for those who may appreciate a pro-forma structure for the reading year.
+The program sets out the range of issues to be addressed at regular meetings, covering: - a. aspects of practice organization and management (eg how to deal with solicitors and barristers, and how to handle conferences); - b. "traps for young players" (eg the need to consider all possible causes of action when pleading, the need to identify the evidence to call/tender, the issues you need to cover in cross examination); and - c. practical skills and several legal issues that can arise in any kind of proceeding, such as the rule in Jones v Dunkel. - 2.
+The topics and issues which are covered in the program may also serve as a guide or a checklist for discussion and monitoring during the reading year for those tutors or readers who may prefer a less structured arrangement. - 3.
+This program envisages that the tutor and reader will have regular meetings of about 30 minutes.
+Arranging these meetings is the reader's responsibility.
+Either may vary the time at short notice if exigencies require, but if it is postponed, the reader must make arrangements for another meeting.
+The frequency of the meetings is a matter for agreement between reader and tutor, but a predetermined schedule (e.g. weekly, fortnightly) is highly recommended. - 4.
+Once this program of instruction is completed, the frequency of meetings is to be determined between readers and tutors, with the readers continuing to bear the responsibility for making arrangements.